marko-k0/vagrant/openstack/README.md

 ## Kilo

-OpenStack on 3 nodes under Vagrant.
+OpenStack on 2 or 3 nodes under Vagrant.